pmoore/refinerycms-faqs/readme.md

-# Faqs extension for Refinery CMS.
+# Parties extension for Refinery CMS.

-## How to build this extension as a gem

-    cd vendor/extensions/faqs
-    gem build refinerycms-faqs.gemspec
-    gem install refinerycms-faqs.gem

-    # Sign up for a http://rubygems.org/ account and publish the gem
-    gem push refinerycms-faqs.gem
+Manage FAQs in Refinery CMS.

+## FAQs

+A FAQ has a

+* question
+* answer

+## FAQ index page

+The FAQ index page lists all questions and answers.